festim-dev/FESTIM/docs/source/userguide/boundary_conditions.rst

     my_flux_bc = HeatFluxBC(subdomain=boundary, value=5)

-As for the fixed temperature boundary condition, the flux can be dependent on space and time:
+As for the fixed temperature boundary condition, the flux can be dependent on space and time.
+But for heat fluxes, the values can also be dependent on a temperature:

 .. testcode:: BCs